 The centuries-old city of San Juan has so much excitement that it could fill an entire blog post on its own.
-If your family is more interested in a resort experience, San Juan could be a great place to stay.
-We prefered to stay in Luquillo for its quieter atmosphere and proximity to outdoor activities, but dedicated a full day to exploring San Juan (an easy 45 minute drive).
+If your family is more interested in a bustling city experience, San Juan could be a great place to stay.
+We preferred to stay in Luquillo for its quieter atmosphere and proximity to outdoor activities, but dedicated a full day to exploring San Juan (an easy 45 minute drive).
 The city is small enough that you can park your car in one of the underground lots near the fort and forget about it all day.
 Exploring the city on foot allows you to duck into the colorful side streets, hear music wafting out of doorways and stop for ice cream as often as you the kids want.

 Our first stop in San Juan was San Juan National Historic Site, where we visited Fort San Felipe del Morro.
 The five hundred year old fort is still well-preserved and offers excellent interpretive panels throughout to provide context for the building.
 In addition, the views from the end of the islet are unbeatable.
 If you visit on a weekend, there are numerous guided tours available that are led by rangers, but on any day you can visit the fort solo.